-- 1. Install the CD-ROM/DVD drive into the drive cage in your ATX system case. - 2.
+- 1. Install the CD-ROM/DVD drive into the drive cage in your Micro ATX system case. - 2.
 Plug the IDE cable into IDE1 (A).
-If you have already installed an HDD, you can use the free connector on its IDE cable.
+If you have already installed an HDD, use the other connector on the IDE cable.

-- Note: Ribbon cable connectors are usually keyed so that they can only be installed correctly on the device connector.
+- Note: The ribbon cable connectors are keyed so that they can only be installed correctly on the device connector.
 If the connector is not keyed, make sure that you match the pin-1 side of the cable connector with the pin-1 side of the device connector.
 Each connector has the pin-1 side clearly marked.
 The pin-1 side of each ribbon cable is always marked with a colored stripe on the cable. - 3.
 Plug an IDE cable connector into the CD-ROM/DVD drive IDE connector (B).
 It doesn't matter which connector on the cable you use. - 4.
 Plug a power cable from the case power supply into the power connector on the CD-ROM/DVD drive (C).

-Use the audio cable provided with the CD-ROM/DVD drive to connect to the mainboard CD-in connector CD1 or CD2 (D).
+Use the audio cable provided with the CD-ROM/DVD drive to connect to the mainboard CD-in connector CDIN1 or CDIN2 (D).

 When you first start up your system, the BIOS should automatically detect your CD-ROM/DVD drive.
 If it doesn't, enter the Setup Utility and configure the CD-ROM/DVD drive that you have installed.
-See Chapter 3 for more information.
+See IDE Primary/Secondary Master/Slave (Auto)on page 42 for more information.

-Installing a Floppy Diskette Drive (FDD)
+Installing a Floppy Diskette Drive

-The mainboard has one floppy diskette drive interface (FDD1).
-A diskette drive ribbon cable is shipped with the motherboard.
-You can install a 5.25-inch drive or a 3.5-inch drive with various capacities.
-The floppy diskette drive cables have one type of connector for a 5.25-inch drive and another type of connector for a 3.5-inch drive that you match the pin-1 side of the cable connector with the pin-1 side of the device connector.
+The mainboard has a floppy diskette drive (FDD) interface and ships with a diskette drive ribbon cable that supports one or two floppy diskette drives.
+You can install a 5.25-inch drive and a 3.5-inch drive with various capacities.
+The floppy diskette drive cable has one type of connector for a 5.25-inch drive and another type of connector for a 3.5-inch drive.

+- 1. Install the FDD into the drive cage in your Micro ATX system case. - 2.
+Plug the FDD cable into FLOPPY1 (A):

+- Note: The ribbon cable connectors are keyed so that they can only be installed correctly on the device connector.
+If the connector is not keyed, make sure that you match the pin-1 side of the cable connector with the pin-1 side of the device connector.
 Each connector has the pin-1 side clearly marked.
-The pin-1 side of each ribbon cable is always marked with a colored stripe on the cable.

-- 1. Install the FDD into the drive cage in your ATX system case. - 2.
-Plug the FDD cable into FDD1 (A):
+The pin-1 side of each ribbon cable is always marked with a colored stripe on the cable. - 3.
+Plug the correct connector on the FDD cable for the 5.25-inch or 3.5-inch drive into the FDD connector (B). - 4.

-Note: Ribbon cable connectors are usually keyed so that they can only be installed correctly on the device connector.
-If the connector is not keyed, make sure

-- 3. Plug one of the connectors on the FDD cable into the FDD connector (B). - 4.
 Plug a power cable from the case power supply into the power connector on the FDD (C).

-When you first start up your system, go immediately to the Setup Utility and use the Standard page to configure the floppy diskette drives that you have installed.
-See Chapter 3 for more information.
+When you first start up your system, go immediately to the Setup Utility to configure the floppy diskette drives that you have installed.
+See Standard CMOS Features on page 40 for more information.

-Installing Add-On Cards
+Installing Add-on Cards